Profile

 For Additional Information - No Link Provided

-3. Does your state's IV-D agency calculate interest on arrears?
-If yes, indicate the amount of interest charged and any related conditions.
+3. Does your state have any statute(s) addressing interest on arrears?
+If yes, indicate the amount of interest charged, any related conditions, and the statutory citation.

 For Additional Information - No Link Provided

-4. Does your state charge interest on retroactive support?
+5. Does your state charge interest on retroactive support?
 If yes, indicate the amount of interest charged and any related conditions.

 For Additional Information - No Link Provided